NeuroDataDesign/neurodatadesign.github.io/_pages/development.md

  - Descriptive variable names
  - Remove junk (commented out code, for example)
  - In general, just get familiar with the style of the code base that you are contributing to
+ - Line lengths and using rulers for docstrings
+ - Use a formatter tool like black

 ## Testing
  - Need a laundry list of things that should always be tested